 What kinds of scholarships are needed most?

 The Foundation offers a wide variety of scholarships for graduating high school seniors, current college students, adult re-entry, and trade or vocational school students.
-Due to the recession, cuts in education funding and an increasing desire by many to learn new skills through education, all scholarships are in high demand.
+As the cost of college continues to rise, the importance of scholarships for all types of students grows.

 Will I hear from my recipient(s)?

 Yes.
-You will receive thank you notes, progress reports and, if you choose, you may sit with your recipient at a Scholarship Celebration Luncheon.
+You will receive thank you notes, progress reports and, if you choose, you may sit with your student at the annual Scholarship Celebration event.
 You also have the option to remain anonymous.